 This chapter in the book is incredible for not just explaining forgiveness, but also giving you great information and advice about how to not talk AT your children about this incredibly important virtue but instead tips about how to practice forgiveness daily and “Catch Phrases” for talking TO your children about forgiveness.
-I feel like sometime when I try to have family talks or heart to hearts with my kids, I get started and the next thing I know I am talking TO them and they are looking at me with a glazed over look.
-This virtue can be talked about and talked about but honestly the absolute best way to teach your kids is to demonstrate and Practice forgiveness daily.
+I feel like sometimes when I try to have family talks or heart to hearts with my kids, I get started and the next thing I know I am talking TO them and they are looking at me with a glazed over look.
+This virtue can be talked about and talked about but honestly, the absolute best way to teach your kids is to demonstrate and Practice forgiveness daily.
 Below I have listed some of the recommendations Courtney gives, but check out pages 58-62 for more details on each recommendation.

 - Help Them Own Their Responsibility